RishikeshYadav95/RishikeshYadav95/README.md

 Rishikesh Yadav
 ================================

-Dedicated and driven Computer Science graduate student, having over 4 years of extensive experience, I am actively seeking a Software Developer role to apply my knowledge in practical settings and excel at new technologies in this field.
+Dedicated and driven Computer Science graduate student, having over 5 years of extensive experience, I am actively seeking a Software Developer role to apply my knowledge in practical settings and excel at new technologies in this field.

-* 🌍  I'm based in New Jersey
+* 🌍  I'm based in Jersey City, NJ
 * ✉️  You can contact me at [rishikesh21095@gmail.com](mailto:rishikesh21095@gmail.com)
 * 🧠  I'm learning Spark
 * 🤝  I'm open to collaborating on any interesting projects